 The Cederberg is famous for its spring flowers, ancient rock art, delicious wine, spectacular mountain drives and hiking.

 The Cederberg is our home.
-So we have an expert knowledge of the Cederberg lodges and touring options.
-From self-drive itineraries and walking holidays, to rock art and spring wild flower tours.
+So we have an expert knowledge of the Cederberg accommodation and touring options.
+From self-drive itineraries to walking holidays, to rock art and spring wild flower tours.

-The Cederberg also provides a natural arena for adventure lovers.
+The Cederberg mountains also provides a natural arena for adventure lovers.
 It is a perfect area for those who enjoy an outdoor lifestyle.
 On foot, there are great hiking opportunities.
 On the water, the rivers offer glorious crystal clear water for swimming and canoeing.
-Take a fascinating journey to the picturesque mission village of Wupperthal deep in the Cederberg.
-Or follow a walking trail to some ancient rock paintings.
+Follow a walking trail to some ancient rock paintings.
 Enjoy hiking in the Cederberg Wilderness Reserve and swimming in waterfall rock pools.

 These are some of the best rated places to visit in Cederberg & West Coast based on popularity and experience rating by our travelers

 We arrange trips to more than 100+ destinations throughout the African continent.

 Need a little help?
 View our Safari Guide to help you get started